-As of June 30, 2020, we had a historical net tangible book value (deficit) of \$ million, or \$ per share of common stock.
-Our historical net tangible book value (deficit) per share represents total tangible assets less total liabilities, divided by the number of shares of our common stock outstanding as of June 30, 2020.
+As of June 30, 2020, we had a historical net tangible book value (deficit) of \$(26.8) million, or \$(2.46) per share of common stock.
+Our historical net tangible book value (deficit) per share represents total tangible assets less total liabilities, including our convertible preferred stock, divided by the number of shares of our common stock outstanding as of June 30, 2020.

-Our pro forma net tangible book value as of June 30, 2020 was \$ million, or \$ per share of our common stock.
-Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the receipt of \$ million in net proceeds from the issuance and sale of Series A and Series B convertible preferred stock in July and August 2020 and (ii) the conversion of all outstanding shares of our convertible preferred stock, including the conversion of 3,800,000 shares of Series A convertible preferred stock issued in July 2020 and 5,647,048 shares of Series B convertible preferred stock issued in July and to be issued in August 2020, into an aggregate of 15,647,048 shares of our common stock, as if such conversion had occurred on June 30, 2020.
-Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of June 30, 2020, after giving effect to the pro forma adjustment described above.
+Our pro forma net tangible book value as of June 30, 2020 was \$115.5 million, or \$4.13 per share of our common stock.
+Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the receipt of \$107.1 million in net proceeds from the issuance and sale of Series A and Series B convertible preferred stock in July and August 2020 and the related settlement of the convertible preferred stock tranche liability and (ii) the conversion of all outstanding shares of our convertible preferred stock, including the conversion of the convertible preferred stock issued in July and August 2020, into an aggregate of 17,047,410 shares of our common stock, as if such conversion had occurred on June 30, 2020.
+Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of June 30, 2020, after giving effect to the pro forma adjustments described above.

-After giving further effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been \$ million, or \$ per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and immediate dilution of \$ per share to new investors in this offering.
+After giving further effect to the sale of 6,578,950 shares of common stock in this offering at an assumed initial public offering price of \$19.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been \$228.7 million, or \$6.63 per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$2.50 per share to our existing stockholders and immediate dilution of \$12.37 per share to new investors in this offering.
 We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock in this offering.